nikomatsakis/rustconf-2021/content/index.md

 ???

-We always have to be asking ourselves: what is the experience we are trying to create?
-Have we achieved it?
+We always have to be asking ourselves: what is the experience we are trying to create and have we achieved it?

-Rust is trying to square a circle.
-It's hard, really hard.
+Rust is trying to achieve a delicate balance of exposing complexity in a really simple way.
+It's not easy.

-We have to work backwards from the experience we want, and forwards from what we know how to do at once.

 ---
 template: how-do-we-get-there-1

+???

+So, we have to be focused and creative.
+What else?

 --
 name: how-do-we-get-there-2

 * We need to **think broadly**

+???

+We need to think broadly, by which I mean we have to look at the experience of using Rust holistically.
+We need to look at what users are trying to do and figure out how to ensure that all the pieces are there, even the things that aren't under our direct control.

 ---